Sarosim/photo-locations/README.md

 Marketing the site itself and utilising advertising opportunities within the site is also out of scope, therefore no links to social media sites or contacts or T&Cs are incorporated.

-Providing an upload functionality would be a more convenient and user friendly way of supplying images.
+Providing upload functionality would be a more convenient and user friendly way of supplying images.
 In order to avoid storing and handling potentially large image files, only URLs to images can be entered to the forms.
 This is certainly not the best UX, but integration with Amazon S3 is in the scope of the next milestone project.